 MOR is related to the intuitive concept of visibility through the contrast threshold.
 In 1924, Koschmieder, followed by Helmholtz, proposed a value of 0.02 for ε.
 Other values have been proposed by other authors.
 They vary from 0.007 7 to 0.06, or even 0.2.
 The smaller value yields a larger estimate of the visibility for given atmospheric conditions.
 For aeronautical requirements, it is accepted that ε is higher than 0.02, and it is taken as 0.05 since, for a pilot, the contrast of an object (runway markings) with respect to the surrounding terrain is much lower than that of an object against the horizon.
 It is assumed that, when an observer can just see and recognize a black object against the horizon, the apparent contrast of the object is 0.05, and, as explained below, this leads to the choice of 0.05 as the transmission factor adopted in the definition of MOR.

-Accuracy requirements are discussed in Part I, Chapter 1.
+Accuracy requirements for MOR, runway visual range and background luminance are given in Part I, Chapter 1.

 9.1.4 Measurement methods